jeredw/eniac-chess/easm.md

 # Addressable memory
 ENIAC had no addressable memory.
 It had no instruction set either, but even after the crazy hacks to turn it into a stored program computer there were still no instructions that could access a data-dependent location in memory.
 The instruction sets of the time devoted a considerable number of their limited opcodes to load and store instructions, each hard wired for a specific accumulator.
-There was simply no way to implement something like an array or a pointer.
+There was simply no way to implement something like a pointer or an array -- you know, like a chessboard.

 This had to change.